-In this post we are providing yogic therapy for liver disease.
+In this post, we are providing yogic therapy for liver disease.
 The largest organ in the body is called liver.
 It is located below the diaphragm on the right side of the abdomen.
 It is also a gland as it secretes bile, a type of liquid which goes to small intestines as well as the pancreas.
 They work upon the food in the small intestines.
-It does some crucial function for digestion and conversion of the products into different form such as glucose into glycogen.
+It does some crucial function for digestion and conversion of the products into the different form such as glucose into glycogen.
 Even the liver functions to change the glycogen into glucose if the body needs it.
 In spite of its regular secretion by the liver, the bile is needed only when the process of digestion occurs.
 In the condition of not necessary of bile, it is stored in the gall-bladder.
 The bile starts to enter to the bowel from the liver as soon as the food enters the alimentary canal.
 For the sake of animal foods, the amount of bile is needed more in comparison to the vegetarian food.
 When we’ve not taken any food and feeling hungry, the gall-bladder remains full.
-No sooner do we take food, process of digestion starts resulting the empty of the gall bladder.
+No sooner do we take food, the process of digestion starts resulting in empty of the gallbladder.

-It is very understandable that the any impairment in the liver can create harsh havoc in the human body and mind causing decrease in physical strength and mental ability.
+It is very understandable that any impairment in the liver can create harsh havoc in the human body and mind causing the decrease in physical strength and mental ability.
 The function of the liver is huge and significant in that it preserves and protects all the hazard and bacterial attack likely to occur in the body.
 All the things that go into the small intestines eventually enter to the liver and it is the only powerful organ which can play the role of safeguard from any drug influence and bacterial action.
 Most importantly, it detoxifies numerous hazardous chemicals.
 However, it also gets damaged and dented during the process of preservation.
 The time period of damage of the liver depends on the amount of glycogen in the liver.
 If it is in ample amount, it doesn’t get impaired soon.
-For the effective and operative effect of the food that we take, the strength of alimentary system, starting from the mouth and ending to the large intestines including pancreas, liver, spleen, gall bladder etc., is quite quintessential.
+For the effective and operative effect of the food that we take, the strength of the alimentary system, starting from the mouth and ending to the large intestines including pancreas, liver, spleen, gallbladder etc., is quite quintessential.

-Cause for liver disease
+Cause of liver disease

-Toxins in the blood leads to the liver spoil.
+Toxins in the blood lead to the liver spoil.
 Long excessive alcohol consumption, Hepatitis B and Hepatitis C, cirrhosis, malnutrition, ingestion of poisonous wild mushrooms, prescribed medicine reaction.
 Viral infection is the common form of liver disease.
 The hepatitis B and C virus which may be transmitted during birth through the contact with infected blood.